 The Company has significant capital commitments in relation to various capital projects which are not recognized on the balance sheet.
 In the normal course of business, contingent liabilities may arise from litigation and other claims against the Company.
 Guarantees are also provided in the normal course of business.
-There are certain obligations which management has concluded, based on all available facts and circumstances, are not probable of payment or are very difficult to quantify reliably, and such obligations are treated as contingent liabilities and disclosed in the notes but are not reflected as liabilities in the financial statements.
+There are certain obligations which management has concluded, based on all available facts and circumstances, are not probable of payment or are very difficult to quantify reliably, and such obligations are treated as contingent liabilities in the financial statements.
 Although there can be no assurance regarding the final outcome of the legal proceedings in which the Company involved, it is not expected that such contingencies will have a material effect on its financial position or profitability (Refer Note 15 and 30).